-The prerequisite may be waived for Proficiency Certificate students upon successfully passing the HCCC Writing Proficiency Test with a score of 7 or more.
+ARC-105 must be taken first in the sequence.
+The prerequisite for ARC-201 or ARC-202 may be waived for Proficiency Certificate students upon successfully passing the HCCC Writing Proficiency Test with a score of 7 or more.
 Students transferring credits to the 30-credit Certificate in Digital Media Art or the A.F.A. program are required to take the College Placement Test before matriculation into those programs.

-Note

-Basic computer skills are required for success in this program.
+Note: Basic computer skills are required for success in this program.
 Students who are uncertain of their level of expertise should consult with the program coordinator before enrolling.
-ARC 105, however, is designed to introduce students to the computer skills needed for success in the discipline.
+ARC 105, however, is designed to introduce students to

-EDUCATION EARLY CHILDHOOD EDUCATION CHILD DEVELOPMENT ASSOCIATE (CDA) COURSEWORK
+EDUCATION -EARLY CHILDHOOD EDUCATION CHILD DEVELOPMENT ASSOCIATE (CDA) COURSEWORK Humanities & Social Sciences Division

-Humanities & Social Sciences Division 71 Sip Avenue, L420 • (201) 360-4750 www.hccc.edu/ss
+71 Sip Avenue, L420 • (201) 360-4750 www.hccc.edu/ss